manoj2411/ds-algo/README.md

 #### Misc

 * **Insert Delete GetRandom O(1) or Randomized Set** Design a data structure that supports all the operations in constant time O(1) [ref](https://leetcode.com/problems/insert-delete-getrandom-o1/).
 [Solution](https://github.com/manoj2411/ds-algo/blob/master/misc/randomized_set.rb)

+* Given a list of `coordinates`, find if all of them are part of a same straign line. [solution](https://github.com/manoj2411/ds-algo/blob/master/misc/check_straight_line.rb)